Lost-Outpost/sovngarde/CONFIGURATION.md

 Don't worry.
 I've thought of this already.
 Simply uncheck all mods in the `Optional LOTD` separator in MO2 before starting your game.

 ### Apocalypse - Magic of Skyrim
-Load above realistic water two as with normal addons.
+Load above realisticwatertwo.esp as with normal addons.
 The esp files must be in this order:
 - Apocalypse
 - Apocalypse Balance Patch
 - Apocalypse Vokrii Patch